Back to insights

 Article

-Reducing carbon footprints and mitigating climate change are increasingly crucial for all businesses.
+Reducing carbon footprint and mitigating climate change is increasingly crucial for all businesses.
 With escalating regulations, growing consumer demand for environmentally friendly products and services, and persistent shareholder pressure, there is an escalating need for companies to deliver on their climate ambitions.
-This article explains the basics of Carbon Credits, outlines how to craft credit portfolios tailored to your customer base, and discusses how to generate a competitive advantage by managing downstream climate actions.
+This article explains the basics of carbon credits, outlines how to craft carbon credit portfolios tailored to your customer base, and discusses how to generate a competitive advantage by managing downstream climate actions.

 Meeting customers' climate demands